dvpc/libgretchen/README.md

 ### 2 on all platforms
         some paramter combinations result in crash of the modem TODO list them
+### malloc error return path!!!!
+        i did not look at this yet but...
 ```
   ____          _       _
  / ___|_ __ ___| |_ ___| |__   ___ _ __